LuisR-jpg/UsefulStuff/jobTips.md

 *Onboarding stage*

 - 1-1 with all the team.
-It's good so you get to know the ppl you'll be working with; also you an idea of who to reach out to for help.
+It's good so you get to know the ppl you'll be working with; also get an idea of who to reach out to for help.

 - Good practices?